ezekielnizamani/movie-app/README.md

-#movie app in react js
+@movie app in react js